splvm/summer_love_paper_meetup/README.md

 # 21' Summer 💙 Paper Meetup

 ### Annoucement 📢
+- 8/2/2021: our third *summer love paper meetup* will be live on Aug 7th, 2021.
+We will be reviewing the [Kafka](https://s3.amazonaws.com/systemsandpapers/papers/Kafka.pdf) paper together!
+Bring your questions!
 - 7/15/2021: our second *summer love paper meetup* will be live on July 24th, 2021.
 We will be reviewing the famous Dynamo paper together!
 Bring your questions!
 - 6/21/2021: our first *summer love paper meetup* will start on July 10th, 2021.